rachelksong/ETL_Proj2/README.md

 # Transform:
 We cleaned up the data by using Pandas to read in the CSV files.
 We then transformed the data by selecting specific column names to print into a dataframe.

-# Create Database and Load Database:
+# Create Database and Load Dataframes into Database:
 Within the cells of the CSV files, the use of apostrophes made SQL Server read it as a special character and wouldn't initially have us import the CSV files into our tables.
 Both 'athlete_events' and 'noc_regions' were chosen from our database 'olympics_db.'

 # Specific questions we were looking to find answers to were: